-\begin{theorem} There exists a tour of cost at most $\frac76$ times the cost of a connected F2M solution if $c(i,j)\in \{1,2\}$ for all $i,j$. \end{theorem} \begin{proof} Let $P = \{ e \in E : x(e) = 1 \}$ (the edges in the 1-paths of $x$).
+\begin{theorem} There exists a tour of cost at most $\tfrac76$ times the cost of a connected F2M solution if $c(i,j)\in \{1,2\}$ for all $i,j$. \end{theorem} \begin{proof} Let $P = \{ e \in E : x(e) = 1 \}$ (the edges in the 1-paths of $x$).
 We will start the algorithm with $T = P$.
-Let $R = \{ e \in E : x(e) = \frac 12 \mbox{ and } c(e) = 1 \}$ (the edges of cost $1$ in the cycles of $x$).
+Let $R = \{ e \in E : x(e) = \tfrac 12 \mbox{ and } c(e) = 1 \}$ (the edges of cost $1$ in the cycles of $x$).
 Note that the connected components of the graph $(V,R)$ consist of paths and odd cycles.
-The main idea is that we consider these components one by one, and use Lemma~\ref{lem:third} to show that we can add a large number of the edges of each path and cycle, where we keep as an invariant that $T$ satisfies the conditions of the lemma.
+The main idea is that we consider these components one by one, and use Lemma~\ref{lem:third} to show that we can add a large number of the edges of each path and cycle, where we keep as an invariant that $T$ is a partial tour.
 Note that by Lemma~\ref{lem:third}, the number of edges added from each path or cycle $A$ is at least $|A|/3$, except for the paths for which $|A| \equiv 1 \pmod 3$.
 Let ${\cal P}_1$ be this set of paths.
-We would like to claim that we add a third of the edges from {\it each} component, and we therefore preprocess the paths in ${\cal P}_1$, where we add one edge (either the first or last edge from each path in ${\cal P}_1$) to $T$ if this is possible without creating a cycle in $T$, and if so, we remove this edge and its neighboring edge in $R$ (if any) from $R$.
+We would like to claim that we add a third of the edges on average from each component, and we therefore preprocess the paths in ${\cal P}_1$, where we add one edge (either the first or last edge from each path in ${\cal P}_1$) to $T$ if this is possible without creating a cycle in $T$, and if so, we remove this edge and its neighboring edge in $R$ (if any) from $R$.
 After the preprocessing, we use Lemma~\ref{lem:third} to process each of the components in $(V,R)$.

-We call a path $A$ in ${\cal P}_1$ ``eared'' if the 1-paths that are incident on the first and last node of the path are such that they go between two neighboring nodes of $A$. \iftoggle{abs}{It is not hard to show that we can add an edge from at least half of the paths in ${\cal P}_1$ that are not eared.}{We claim that we can add an edge from at least half of the paths in ${\cal P}_1$ that are not eared: If we cannot add either the first or the last edge from a path $A$ in ${\cal P}_1$, and $A$ is not eared, then it must be the case that either the first or the last edge forms a cycle with an edge that was added to $T$ from another path in ${\cal P}_1$.
-We remove the edges that were added to $T$, and their neighboring edge (if any) from $R$. }
+We call a path $A$ in ${\cal P}_1$ ``eared'' if the 1-paths that are incident on the first and last node of the path are such that they go between two neighboring nodes of $A$. \iftoggle{abs}{It is not hard to show that we can add an edge from at least half of the paths in ${\cal P}_1$ that are not eared.}{It is not hard to see that we can add an edge from at least half of the paths in ${\cal P}_1$ that are not eared: If we cannot add either the first or the last edge from a path $A$ in ${\cal P}_1$, and $A$ is not eared, then it must be the case that either the first or the last edge forms a cycle with an edge that was added to $T$ from another path in ${\cal P}_1$. }